-- Make sure that the child is upright in the seat. - The lap portion should be low on the hips and as snug as possible. - Check belt fit periodically.
-A child's squirming or slouching can move the belt out of position. - If the shoulder belt contacts the face or neck, move the child closer to the center of the vehicle.
-Never allow a child to put the shoulder belt under an arm or behind their back.
+- Make sure that the child is upright in the seat. - The lap portion should be low on the hips and as snug as possible.

+• Check belt fit periodically.
+A child's squirming or

+- slouching can move the belt out of position.If the shoulder belt contacts the face or neck, move the - If the shoulder belt contacts the face or neck, move the child closer to the center of the vehicle.
+Never allow a child to put the shoulder belt under an arm or behind